aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 - [ ] Get familiar with the user interface
   <details style="padding-left: 2em">
     <summary>Tips</summary>
-    At this stage it's normal that "Log off" displays (as if you were logged in), even though you're not logged in.
+    At this stage it's normal that "Sign out" displays (as if you were logged in), even though you're not logged in.

     Select some fruits and try to update their values, delete them, and add new ones.
 See which work and which give errors.

     Once you're comfortable enough with the app, proceed with a sense of curiosity as we enable authentication and lock down parts of the UI and some of the web API to only authenticated users.
   </details>